D1ang/BasicLedger/README.md

 - [Visual Studio Code](https://code.visualstudio.com/): Using the built-in tools to test on proper code.

 ## Deployment
-The example of this tool is hosted by using Heroku and Mongo Atlas, this code is deployed to GitHub directly from the master branch.
+The example of this code is hosted by using Heroku and Mongo Atlas, this code is deployed to GitHub directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.

 To run locally, you can clone this repository directly into the editor of your choice by entering